FalkorDB/docs/design/index.md

 ## Benchmarks

 Depending on the underlying hardware results may vary.
 However, inserting a new relationship is done in O(1).
-RedisGraph is able to create over 1 million nodes under half a second and form 500K relations within 0.3 of a second.
+FalkorDB is able to create over 1 million nodes under half a second and form 500K relations within 0.3 of a second.

 ## License

-RedisGraph is published under the [Redis Source Available License 2.0 (RSALv2) or the Server Side Public License v1 (SSPLv1)](https://redis.com/legal/licenses/).
+FalkorDB is published under the [Server Side Public License v1 (SSPLv1)](https://redis.com/legal/licenses/).

 ## Conclusion

-Although RedisGraph is still a young project, it can be an alternative to other graph databases.
+Although FalkorDB is still a young project, it can be an alternative to other graph databases.
 With its subset of operations, you can use it to analyze and explore graph data.
 Being a Redis Module, this project is accessible from every Redis client without adjustments.
-It's our intention to keep on improving and extending RedisGraph with the help of the open source community.
+It's our intention to keep on improving and extending FalkorDB with the help of the open source community.